EDUCATION

 Family Nurse Practitioner (FNP) Program Ranking Methodology

-Our ranking algorithm uses the latest and most robust U.S. government data sets, specifically the Integrated Postsecondary Education Data System (IPEDS) and College Scorecard.
-We take into consideration factors such as graduation rate, student-faculty ratio, program focus, and more to help you find the right nursing program for you.
+Our ranking system uses the latest and most robust U.S. government data sets, specifically the Integrated Postsecondary Education Data System (IPEDS) and College Scorecard.
+We take into consideration factors such as graduation rate, student-faculty ratio, program focus, national certification exam rates, accreditation, and more to help you find the right nursing program for you.

 1. Thomas Jefferson University

 Thomas Jefferson University’s FNP program is one of the top programs in the country and prepares students to deliver comprehensive primary care to patients from infancy to adulthood.
 The program integrates and utilizes online and in-person learning to help students achieve success.
-With top hospitals in the Philadelphia region, students are able to have clinical placement at a variety of locations.
+With top hospitals in the Philadelphia region, students can have clinical placement at a variety of locations.

 • Degree Awarded: MSN